learning2hash/learning2hash.github.io/tutorial.md

 ![LSH Precision@10](./lsh_precision10.png)

-As the Hamming radius increases from 0 to 10 we start retrieving more and more images from the database in our candidate set, and this leads to a corresponding sharp increase in the query time which will approach a standard brute force search when the candidate set equals the entire database.
+As the Hamming radius increases from 0 to 10 we start retrieving more and more images from the database in our candidate set, and this leads to a corresponding sharp increase in the query time which will approach a standard brute force search time (~27 seconds) when the candidate set equals the entire database.

 ![LSH Time](./lsh_time.png)